hernanruscica/backend_template/README.md

 - **`services/`**: This layer contains the core business logic of the application.
 It encapsulates complex operations, interacts with the model layer, and ensures that the controllers remain lean.
 - **`models/`**: The data access layer, responsible for all communication with the database.
 It abstracts away the raw SQL queries.

+## Generic and Reusable Architecture

+This project is built upon a highly reusable and generic architecture that minimizes boilerplate code and promotes consistency.
+This is achieved through a set of base classes for controllers, services, and models, which are then extended by specific entities.

+- **`baseModel.js`**: Provides a generic data access layer with common CRUD operations (create, find, update, delete).
+Each entity model (e.g., `productModel.js`) extends this base model, inheriting the standard database interaction logic.

+- **`baseService.js`**: A factory function that takes a model and returns a service object with generic business logic for CRUD operations.
+It also includes permission checks and other business-level concerns.
+Services for specific entities (e.g., `productService.js`) are created by passing their respective models to this factory.

+- **`baseController.js`**: A factory function that takes a service and returns a set of Express.js controllers for handling CRUD requests.
+This keeps the controllers for different entities extremely lean, as they simply need to be created by passing the corresponding service to this factory.

+This approach allows for rapid development of new features and ensures that the codebase remains clean, maintainable, and easy to understand.

 ## Business Logic

 - **Users**: The core entity of the system.
 Users can be created, updated, and deleted.
 They are associated with one or more businesses and have specific roles within each.
 - **Businesses**: Represents a company or organization.
 Each business can have multiple users associated with it.
+- **Products**: Represents the products or services offered by a business.
 - **Roles & Permissions**: The system uses a role-based access control (RBAC) model.
     - **Roles** (e.g., `SUPER_ADMIN`, `ADMIN`, `OPERATOR`) are defined with a `hierarchy_level`.
     - Administrators can only create or manage users with a role of a lower hierarchy level than their own.